VatsalJagani/splunk-app-action/README.md

 * required: false

 #### app_utilities
 * description: "Add comma separated list of utilities to use.
 You need to enable read and write permission for workflow to create Pull Requests.
-Valid options: whats_in_the_app, logger, splunk_python_sdk, common_js_utilities"
+Valid options: whats_in_the_app, logger, splunk_python_sdk, common_js_utilities, ucc_additional_packaging"
 * required: false
 * default: "", meaning no utilities